timiimit/UT4UU-Public/README.md

  - Many more

 ## Download
 You can find all releases [here](https://github.com/timiimit/UT4UU-Public/releases).
+Note that those that are marked as `pre-release` are not recommended for download as they could be unstable and may contain bugs.

 ## Report a bug or request a feature
 Create new issues [here](https://github.com/timiimit/UT4UU-Public/issues).